E.A.T. Your Way to Health and Wellness

 Expanded Awareness Techniques are techniques that help us to tap into our own inner guiding system.
 Once we have developed a relationship and practiced the skill of accessing it, we can utilize it to guide us to the steps of improved health and maintaining wellness.
 I came to the awareness of the need for this because of the plethora of information out there in managing chronic illness.
 There is too much information and it is all conflicting.
 How are we supposed to know what is best for us?
-Each person has their own opinion and believes that their way is the only right way.
+Each person has their own opinion and believes that their way is the only right way (kind of like religion and politics, isn't it?).
 I believe that we are all individuals ... which means that one size does not fit all.
 Which means what works perfectly for me may be disastrous for you, and vice versa.
 So how do we know what the right way is?

 A few years ago I was out marketing.
 I work at a Wound Care center and a part of my job is to visit doctor's offices and share education.
 It was predicted to be a snowy day.
 Since I was not seeing the snow I decided to head out.
 Everything was going so swimmingly well that I decided I would head to one more doctor's office before calling it a say.
 I knew there was a shortcut road that could get me there in a reasonable time.
 As I was about to take the road a little teenie tiny voice in my head suggested I should not take this route even though it was quicker.
 I rationalized with the voice, my biggest consideration being that I was low on gas and this road would take me where I needed to go and I could get gas when I entered Lincoln.
 Using my conscious rationalization and deductive reasoning skills, I made the decision to take the road in spite of the voice.
 I should have recognized the next message from the Divine as I found myself driving behind a snow plow and sander ... when there was no snow!
 Still, I pursued thinking that as long as I was behind the sander/plow I was safe.
 And then the sander pulled over to the side of the road ... and I was forced to pass it.